-Similar as the exotic dark energy and other modified gravity models, it is found that the cosmic acceleration can also be obtained successfully from another gravitational scenario $f(T)$ theory \citep{bengochea2009dark}.
-It was proposed based on the Teleparallel Equivalent of General Relativity which is also known as Teleparallel Gravity.
-A scalar $T$ is the Lagrangian of teleparallel gravity.
-The teleparallel gravity is not a new theory of gravity, but an alternative geometric formulation of general relativity.
+Similar as the exotic dark energy and other modified gravity models, it is found that the cosmic acceleration can also be obtained successfully from another gravitational scenario described by the $f(T)$ theory \citep{bengochea2009dark}.
+Proposed based on the Teleparallel Equivalent of General Relativity (also known as Teleparallel Gravity), scalar $T$ is the Lagrangian of teleparallel gravity.
+The teleparallel gravity is not a new theory of gravity, but an alternative geometric formulation of the general relativity.
 In teleparallel gravity, the Levi-Civita connection used in Einstein's general relativity is replaced by the Weitzenb\"ock connection with torsion.
 However, the torsion vanishes in the dark energy and modified gravity models.
-Moreover, $f(T)$ theories have several interesting features.
-They not only can explain the late accelerating expansion, but always have second order differential equations, which is simpler than the $f(R)$ gravity.
+Moreover, $f(T)$ theories have several interesting features: they not only can explain the late accelerating expansion, but also have second order differential equations, which are simpler than the $f(R)$ gravity.
 In addition, when certain conditions are satisfied, the behavior of $f(T)$ will be similar to quintessence \citep{xu2012phase}.
-Although $f(T)$ gravity has attracted wide attention, a disadvantage which has been pointed out in Ref. \citep{li2011f} is that the action and the field equations of $f(T)$ are not respect local Lorentz symmetry, while $f(T)$ gravity might provide some hints about Lorentz violation.
-So $f(T)$ theories are worth further depth studies.
+Although $f(T)$ gravity has attracted wide attention, a disadvantage pointed out in Ref. \citep{li2011f} is that the action and the field equations of $f(T)$ do not respect local Lorentz symmetry.
+Nonetheless, the $f(T)$ gravity might provide a significant alternative to conventional dark energy in general relativistic cosmology.
+In addition, the Ref. \citep{2011JCAP...03..046S} indicated that the Lorentz invariance violation is still possible, while $f(T)$ gravity might provide some insights about Lorentz violation.
+Such $f(T)$ theories are worth further depth studies.